2004 British Grand Prix

-The 2004 British Grand Prix (formally the 2004 Formula 1 Foster's British Grand Prix) was a Formula One motor race held at the Silverstone Circuit on 11 July 2004.
-It was Race 11 of 18 in the 2004 FIA Formula One World Championship.
+The 2004 British Grand Prix (formally known as the 2004 Formula 1 Foster's British Grand Prix) was a Formula One motor race that took place on 11 July 2004 at the Silverstone Circuit in Northamptonshire, England.
+It was the eleventh round of the 2004 FIA Formula One World Championship.

+Kimi Räikkönen of McLaren scored his first pole position of the season, but finished second in the race behind championship leader Michael Schumacher of Ferrari, the German continuing his winning streak with five Grands Prix in a row, just like he did at the start of the year.

 Background

 The race was preceded by a demonstration of contemporary Formula One cars on Regent Street in London, including former British Formula One World Champion Nigel Mansell driving the Jordan EJ14.
 The event attracted an estimated 500,000 spectators.

-The event was also notable for the death of Minardi Sporting Director John Walton, who died of a heart attack following the street demonstration, causing the Minardi team to withdraw its cars from Saturday's early practice session.
+After the demonstration, Minardi's Sporting Director John Walton died of a heart attack.
+Minardi decided to withdraw its cars from the third practice session on Saturday morning.

+Practice

+Four free practice sessions were held for the event.
+On Friday, the first session was topped by the Ferraris of Rubens Barrichello and Michael Schumacher.
+The second session saw McLaren's Kimi Räikkönen on top, just five thousands ahead of Giancarlo Fisichella in the Sauber.

+On Saturday, Räikkönen topped the third session as well, ahead of Jenson Button in the BAR.
+And both drivers repeated their feats in the fourth and final session.

 Friday drivers

 The bottom 6 teams in the 2003 Constructors' Championship were entitled to run a third car in free practice on Friday.
 These drivers drove on Friday but did not compete in qualifying or the race.